apache/spark/docs/security.md

 sure to evaluate your environment, what Spark supports, and take the appropriate measure to secure your Spark deployment

-There are many different types of security concerns, Spark does not necessarily protect against all things.
-Listed below are some of the things Spark supports, also check the deployment documentation for the type of deployment you are using for deployment specific settings.
+There are many different types of security concerns.
+Spark does not necessarily protect against all things.
+Listed below are some of the things Spark supports.
+Also check the deployment documentation for the type of deployment you are using for deployment specific settings.
 Anything not documented, Spark does not support.